-I had been vegan for ages before I realised that most supermarket-bought fabric conditioners are made with animal fat.
+I’d been vegan for years before I realised that most supermarket-bought fabric conditioners are made with animal fat.
 Urgh!
 I mean, surely even non-vegans wouldn’t want to wash animal fat into their clothes, would they?

 And the horror doesn’t end there… Many fabric softeners are tested on animals and come in plastic packaging, bulked out with added water.
 Yikes!

-Luckily, there are lots of cruelty-free and vegan fabric softeners and vegan laundry detergents to choose from.
+Luckily, there are lots of cruelty-free and vegan fabric softeners (as well as vegan laundry detergents) to choose from.
 I’ve researched the best brands of vegan fabric conditioner to buy in the UK and shortlisted them for you here to make it easy for you to choose one.

 Are fabric softeners vegan?

 Some fabric softeners are vegan-friendly, but many are not.
-Fabric conditioner often contains animal fat from pigs, cows, sheep or horses, which is something that vegans and vegetarians wish to avoid.
+Fabric conditioner often contains animal fat from pigs, cows, sheep or horses – something that vegans and vegetarians wish to avoid.
 Many brands of fabric softener are also tested on animals.

 The best vegan fabric softener brands